Breonna Taylor: Autopsy reveals more about gunshot wounds suffered by the 26-year-old

 The autopsy showed Taylor was shot in the chest, which caused hemorrhages along the wound path; the right upper abdomen; in her left forearm; in her left thigh and in her right foot.
 An orange and gray metal projectile was also recovered from her right heel.

 Following the announcement of the grand jury decision in the case on Sept.
-23, Attorney General Daniel Cameron said only one of those shot was fatal.
+23, Attorney General Daniel Cameron said only one of those shots was fatal.

 Former LMPD Det.
 Brett Hankison was charged for shooting 10 rounds from outside Taylor’s apartment; some of those shots ended up in adjacent units, which was why he was indicted.